nikoli-hovorka/website/README.md

-# website
+# Nikoli Hovorka's Portfolio

-### This website will serve as the portfolio for Minneapolis-based developer Nikoli Hovorka.
+#### This website will serve as the portfolio for Minneapolis-based developer Nikoli Hovorka.